 Houston Stewart Chamberlain

-Born in Hampshire, in 1884 he settled in Paris, and was later naturalised as a French citizen.
-He emigrated to Dresden in adulthood out of an adoration for composer Richard Wagner.
+Born in Hampshire, he emigrated to Dresden in adulthood out of an adoration for composer Richard Wagner.
 He married Eva von Bülow, Wagner's daughter, in December 1908, twenty-five years after Wagner's death.
 During World War I, Chamberlain sided with Germany against his country of birth.
 He took German citizenship in 1916.
 Provided by Wikipedia

 Showing 1 - 3 results of 3 for search 'Chamberlain, Houston Stewart 1855-1927', query time: 0.01s Refine Results